bbriscoe/single-delay-metric/README.md

 In systems that aim for a certain delay, it has been common to quote mean delay and jitter.
 However, if the distribution of delay is asymmetric, which it often is, the size of the lower-than-average delay should not be allowed to counterbalance a long tail of above-average delay.
 As long as packets arrive before their play-out time it doesn't matter how much before.

-The argument for a single percentile delay metric is strongest for real-time media.
+The argument for a single percentile delay metric is strongest for real-time media [[Bouch00](#Bouch00)], [[Yim11](#Yim11)].
 But a low delay metric is also important for non-real-time applications, e.g. web.
 Here, average delay is indeed important.
-But still, the user's perception is dominated by the small proportion of longer delays [xref].
+But still, the user's perception is dominated by the small proportion of longer delays [[Wilson11](#Wilson11)].
 Thus, a single high percentile delay metric would be as useful or more so than just mean or median delay. {ToDo: can this argument be bolstered up?}

 Indeed, arguments can be made for more than one delay metric to better characterize the delay distribution.
 But, if we can settle on a single metric, we should, for the sake of simplicity---simplicity for users and the regulators that represent them, and simplicity in measurement techniques and equipment.
 A single metric would not preclude anyone quoting other delay metrics, as long as they also quoted the one metric that everyone else quoted.